link422/F24_Team3_TennisBallCollector/Reports/Detailed_Design_Counting_Display_Subsystem.md

 ## Overview of Proposed Solution

 The LCD display will display the information to the user as, "The number of Tennis Balls collected is #", where # is the number of tennis balls collected.
 The maximum count for the # is set at 100 since the specfication for the maximum amount of tennis balls sensed by the Counting Sensor as given in the conceptual design is 100.
+Reseting the counter is handled by pressing a button on the remote controller which will rewrite the display with the tennis ball counter at 0.
+Coding scripts will be used to increment the ball counter that will be written to the LCD display.

-This subsystem also encompasses coding scripts that will interface with the LCD display.
-There are multiple solutions examined in this detailed design.
-One involves altering the LCD display to the EA DOGM162W-A [1] used for convience with existing data online about interfacing the LCD display with the raspberry pi model 4 B [1].
-Another solution involves using a HD44780U [3] with a soldered I2C LCD adapter [4] connected to a I2C logic level converter [5] to adequatly supply the different LCD display from the proposed conceptual design LCD.
+Multiple solutions were examined in this detailed design depending on the particular LCD display used.
+One involves altering the LCD display from the conceptual design to the EA DOGM163W-A [2] used for convience with existing data online about interfacing the LCD display with the raspberry pi model 4 B [1].
+Another solution involves using a HD44780U [3] with a soldered I2C LCD adapter [4] connected to a I2C logic level converter [5] to adequately supply the different LCD display from the proposed conceptual design LCD.
 The final solution is integrating the EA DOGM132L-5 [6] from the conceptual design similar to solution 1 but with little to no knowledge on encoding the raspberry pi model 4 B [1] to work with the DOGM132L-5 [6].

 ## Interface with Other Subsystems

+The remote control subsystem communicates to the counting display subsystem by sending a signal to reset the ball counter on the display whenever the button designated as the reset button is pressed.
+Serial communication is the method that the counting display subsystem uses to communicate with all other subsystems.
+The Counting Sensor subsystem communicates to the Counting Display subsystem via serial communication as follows: when the sensor [7] detects a new tennis ball, the display is incremented by one.
+The power subsystem considers the 3.3V voltage needs of this subsystem as required by the subsystem specification requirements for voltage supplied.

-All three solutions involve using serial communication to interface with the raspberry pi model 4 B [1].
+In terms of solution integration, all three solutions involve using serial communication to interface with the raspberry pi model 4 B [1].
 Solution 1 has a serial mode that is able to be utilized in the design.
 Solution 2 converts serial data to characters that can be displayed on the LCD display.
 Solution 3 has a dedicated serial input and serial clock to integrate with raspberry pi model 4 B pins.
-The Counting Sensor subsystem also uses serial communication providing a communication method between the two subsystems.
-The communication between the sensor and display subsystems works as follows: when the sensor [7] detects a new tennis ball, the display is incremented by one.
 The power subsystem was designed so that the required current is supplied for solutions 1 and 3 and the required voltage is supplied to the raspberry pi model 4 B [1].
 Solution 2 accounts for power with the I2C logic level converter [5].

 ## 3D Model of Custom Mechanical Components